 Telling stories is such a fantastic way to develop early language and literacy skills and happily a fun and cheap way to entertain children too!

 This simple but absorbing activity is just what your child needs to develop their skills for learning.
 Younger children will improvise and make up their own stories while older children can even get involved with writing full scripts and putting on little plays.
 Click here for the tutorial on how to make our Storytelling Puppet Theatre.

 Storytelling puppets : Goldilocks and the Three Bears

 Goldilocks and the Three Bears is an excellent storytelling song to start with as children often know and love this story from a very young age.
 Start by reading the fairy tale together.
 If you don’t have this one in your collection here is a lovely version for little ones.
-Once you have read the story, make the stick puppet characters and props which have been made specially to help tell the story simply.
-You can print the characters off by clicking the image below, simply print and attach to a lolly stick or something similar.
+Once you’ve read the story, make the stick puppet characters and props.
+These have been made specially to help tell the story simply.
+You can print the characters off by clicking the image below.
+Print and mount them on card, then attach to a lolly stick or something similar.